APOM Basic Science Research Faculty

-Michael Hutchens, MD, MA; Assistant Professor
+Michael Hutchens, MD, MA; Associate Professor

 Dr. Michael Hutchens is an Assistant Professor in the Department of Anesthesiology and Perioperative Medicine at Oregon Health & Science University (OHSU).
 He also serves as an Attending Intensivist in the Cardiac and Surgical Intensive Care Unit.
 His current research interests involve ischemic renal failure.
 He is particularly interested in the profound sexual dimorphism in incidence and outcome of ischemic renal failure and the consequential implications for intervention.